Tricklebyte/BlazorId_App/README.md

  ## Using Authentication and Authorization in the UI

-**Cascading Authentication State**<br/>
+**CascadingAuthenticationState**<br/>
  Authentication in SignalR apps is established with the initial connection.
 The CascadingAuthenticationState component receives the authentication information upon intial connection and makes it available to the **AuthenticationProviderService**.<br/><br/>

-**Authentiction Provider Service:** provides authentication information from the CascadingAuthenticationState components to other components.
-A We usually don't interact with the CascadingAuthenticationState module or AuthenticationProviderService service directly The way we interact with the Authentication Provider Service in the UI is usually by using the **AuthorizedView** component.
+**AuthentictionProviderService:** provides authentication information from the CascadingAuthenticationState components to other components.<br/>

+The CascadingAuthenticationState module and AuthenticationProviderService service are used directly in most cases.
+The way we usually interact with the Authentication Provider Service in the UI is by using the **AuthorizedView** component.<br/>

- * Authorized View
+ * AuthorizedView